 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Hartsville is worth considering.

 The most common language spoken in Hartsville is English.
-Other important languages spoken here include Tagalog and Spanish.
+Other important languages spoken here include Spanish and Pacific Island languages.